 News travels fast and organisations can become a global news story within a matter of hours of a breach being disclosed.
 This negative press coupled with a loss in consumer trust can cause irreparable damage to the breached company.

-Consumers are all too aware of the value of their data and if organisations can’t demonstrate that they have taken all the necessary steps to protect this data, they will simply leave and go to a competitor that takes security more seriously.
+Consumers are all too aware of the value of their personal information and if organisations can’t demonstrate that they have taken all the necessary steps to protect this data, they will simply leave and go to a competitor that takes security more seriously.
+A data breach can easily result in identity theft when sensitive information is exposed to unauthorised individuals.
+Hackers can use this information to steal a person’s identity and commit fraudulent activities, such as opening new accounts or making unauthorised purchases.

 Reputational damage is long-lasting and will also impact an organisation’s ability to attract new customers, future investment and new employees to the company.